 One theory that researchers have suggested is that the Boötes Void is the combination of two or more voids that have coalesced at some point in the past.
 This stems from the fact that the galaxies appear gathered into a tubular form.
 Hence, that structure may mark the boundaries of former voids that have come into contact with each other.
 The void may be trapping these galaxies, however, if the universe endures long enough, they could escape one day as the galaxy expands.

 The Boötes void is not alone.
-Other cosmic voids can be found in other regions of space as well.
-The so-called Local Void is a mere baby in comparison to The Boötes void at roughly 60 million light-years across and forms part of the Virgo Supercluster of which the Milky Way is a member.
-Other voids can be found within the constellations of Taurus and Eridanus.
+Other cosmic voids can be found all over space.
+However, the Local Void is the closest one to Earth.
+It’s a mere baby in comparison to The Boötes void at roughly 60 million light-years across and forms part of the Virgo Supercluster of which the Milky Way is a member.
+Additional voids can be found within the constellations of Taurus and Eridanus.

 The largest known structure detected in space is the Cold Spot void revealed in the e-journal Oxford Academic in 2015.
 As the name suggests, this extremely low-density area lies in an oddly cold part of space, and scientists are still trying to understand just why it’s so frigid.
 They believe this supervoid runs 1.8 billion light-years across and is missing 10,000 galaxies.
 Currently, this type of void doesn’t fit into any scientific models, so more research is underway.